Research Tools: Observation

 NSSL uses special instruments mounted on the top of the National Weather Center that can measure the thermodynamic properties of the lowest 1-2km of the atmosphere (boundary layer).
 Researchers study the data to learn more about the structure of the boundary layer, shallow convective cloud processes, the interaction between clouds, aerosols, radiation, precipitation and the thermodynamic environment, mixed phase clouds, and more.
 Numerical models, such as those used for climate and weather prediction, have large uncertainties in all of these areas.
 Researchers also use these observations to improve our understanding and representation of these processes.

-Another way NSSL uses public observations is through the Meteorological Phenomena Identification Near the Ground (mPING) project.
-Volunteers can report on the precipitation that is reaching the ground at their location through mobile apps (iOS and Android).
+NSSL uses observations from people too!
+In the Meteorological Phenomena Identification Near the Ground (mPING) project, volunteers can report on the precipitation that is reaching the ground at their location through mobile apps (iOS and Android).
 Researchers compare the reports of precipitation with what is detected by the dual-polarized radar data to refine precipitation identification algorithms.

 TOtable TOrnado Observatory (TOTO)